-The Arc of Weld County (The AWC) promotes and protects the human rights of people in the community with intellectual and developmental disabilities through advocacy and support services.
+The Arc of Weld County promotes and protects the rights of people with intellectual and developmental disabilities through empowerment, advocacy and community outreach.

 Who We Are